yuva-keerthi-n/yuva-keerthi-n/README.md

 A scroll-driven storytelling site with GSAP — pure creative/technical exercise in cinematic transitions and scroll-based animation.

 ---

 ### Stack
 Python (pandas, data analysis) · TypeScript/JavaScript · HTML/CSS, GSAP · SQL, Power BI · Jupyter

-- 🌱 I'm currently learning ML fundamentals and getting sharper at data pipelines
+### Right now
-- 👯 I'm looking to collaborate on data/analytics projects or anything creative-web with real motion design
+- 👯 Looking to collaborate on data/analytics projects, or anything creative-web with real motion design
-- 🤔 I'm looking for help with structuring ML projects the way production teams actually do it
+- 🤔 Looking for help with structuring ML projects the way production teams actually do it